tomas-fryza/avr-course/lab3-interrupts/README.md

    }
    ```

-6. In `timer.h` header file, define similar macros also for Timer/Counter0 and Timer/Counter2.
+8. In `timer.h` header file, define similar macros also for Timer/Counter0 and Timer/Counter2.
 On a breadboard, connect a [two-color LED](http://lednique.com/leds-with-more-than-two-pins/) (3-pin LED) or two LEDs and resistors to pins PB2 and PB3.
 Modify `main.c` file, and use three interrupts for controlling all three LEDs (one on-board and two off-board).
 Build and upload the code into ATmega328P and verify its functionality.

-7. (Optional) Consider an active-low push button with internal pull-up resistor on the PD2 pin.
+9. Consider an active-low push button with internal pull-up resistor on the PD2 pin.
 Use Timer0 4-ms overflow to read button status.
 If the push button is pressed, turn on `LED_RED`; turn the LED off after releasing the button.
 Note: Within the Timer0 interrupt service routine, use a read function from your GPIO library to get the button status.

-<a name="part4"></a>
+<a name="part3"></a>

-## Part 4: Extend the overflow
+## Part 3: Extend the overflow

 1. Use Timer/Counter0 16-ms overflow and toggle `LED_RED` value approximately every 100&nbsp;ms (6 overflows x 16 ms = 100 ms).